Future Skills

 Transfer

-A core result of the study is a taxonomy with a total of 33 future skills clusters and the most important associated future skills.
-These 33 future skills clusters represent the most important skills that employees of companies in Baden-Württemberg are going to need in the future.
+A core result of the study is a taxonomy with a total of 33 future skills clusters and the most important associated future skills in each case.
+These 33 future skills clusters represent the most important skills that employees of companies in Baden-Württemberg will need in the future.

-In addition, the demand for and growth of these future skills were analysed in general and with regard to the four focused key industries (automotive industry and its components suppliers, mechanical engineering, metal industry and medical technology).
+In addition, the demand for and growth of these future skills were analyzed in general and with regard to the four focused key industries (automotive and supplier industry, mechanical engineering, metal industry and medical technology).
 This analysis resulted in 12 future skills clusters with particular relevance for the focused key industries.

-Moreover, the additional demand for future skills in the four focused key industries until 2026 was determined via a survey among 245 companies from the areas of automotive industry and its component suppliers, mechanical engineering, metal industry and medical technology.
-The extrapolation of the information provided by these companies indicates that these four key industries will need over one million more skills from the technological future skills clusters by 2026.
-According to the companies that were surveyed, there is also a need for central digital key skills by 2026, which affects almost one third of the employees in these four key industries.
-The high demand for generalist skills is also noteworthy.
-Even though the estimate of the need for future skills is only an indication from the companies' point of view, one thing is certain: Baden-Württemberg is facing one of the largest upskilling efforts in its history.
+In addition, the additional demand for future skills in the four focused key industries up to 2026 was determined by means of a survey with 245 companies from the automotive and supplier industry, mechanical engineering, metal industry and medical technology.
+From the indicatively extrapolated information provided by the companies, it can be deduced that the four key industries under consideration will need over one million more skills from the technological future skills clusters by 2026.
+According to the companies surveyed, there is also a need for key digital skills by 2026, affecting almost one-third of employees in the four key industries.
+The high demand for generic skills is also noteworthy.
+Even if the estimate of the need for future skills from the perspective of the companies is merely an indication, one thing is certain: one of the largest continuing education offensives in its history awaits the state of Baden-Württemberg.